Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods

 \subsection{Behavioral Finance}

-The most fertile ground for dynamical systems applications has been behavioral finance, where psychological factors and social interactions drive market dynamics.
-Models of herd behavior explain how rational individual decisions can lead to collective market bubbles and crashes through purely endogenous mechanisms \cite{lux1995herd}.

-These applications demonstrate key advantages of dynamical systems approaches: they model rates of change rather than levels, incorporate nonlinear relationships and feedback effects, provide mechanistic explanations for observed phenomena, and enable scenario analysis.
+Another area ripe for dynamical systems applications is behavioral finance, where psychological factors and social interactions drive market dynamics.
+As \citet{lux1995herd} demonstrates, models of herd behavior explain how rational individual decisions can lead to collective market bubbles and crashes through purely endogenous mechanisms.\\ \\ These applications demonstrate key advantages of dynamical systems approaches: they model rates of change rather than levels, incorporate nonlinear relationships and feedback effects, provide mechanistic explanations for observed phenomena, and enable scenario analysis.
 Our market segmentation model builds on these foundations to address the specific challenges of modeling competitive dynamics in technology markets.